yuanenze123/MDPCT-Test/README.md

 # MPC-Net
-This the test part for my paper Multidimensional perturbed consistency learning for semi-supervised medical image segmentation
+This is the model section of my paper titled "Multidimensional Perturbation Consistency Learning for Semi-Supervised Medical Image Segmentation."
+The remaining parts of the code will be open-sourced after the formal publication of the article.